CogStack/CogStack-NiFi/deploy/SERVICES.md

 In the example deployment, the default, built-in configuration file is used with selected configuration options being overridden in `services.yml` file.
 However, for manual tailoring the available configuration parameters are available in `elasticsearch.yml` [configuration file](../services/elasticsearch/config/elasticsearch.yml).

-For more information on use of Elasticsearch please refer either to [the official Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) or [the official OpenDistro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/).
+For more information on use of Elasticsearch please refer either to [the official Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) or [the official OpenSearch for Elasticsearch documentation](https://opensearch.org/).

 ### Kibana